whcampbell/FlyBox/README.md

   p {color: black}
 </style>

-use  arrow keys to move on the ground and
+use  arrow keys to move on the ground <br>
-WASD for a rocket boost in the air!
+and WASD for a rocket boost in the air!
-(gotta admit, pretty buggy on the ground, gotta talk to Pascal about hitboxes)

 <body id="body">
   <p>Still working on functionality.
 More to come.</p>